 My last week in Arcata was amazing, and I think I will show you the pictures first.

-I was featured on their poster!
 The top of a 300 ft cliff over the beach

 These are just a few pictures highlighting what I did in my last week in Arcata.
 I think the most interesting thing I did was climb a 300ft cliff!